lh2991/Toolsproject/toolssq/readme.md

 Main Features:

 Import:

 The data is imported into the website using management command import_squirrel_data.py.
 Data is imported from local environment with the command
 $ python manage.py import_squirrel_data /path/to/name of file.csv in the command line.

 Export:

 We welcome you to download our current data base from our website for further analysis!
 To export data from this application, simply type in $ python manage.py export_squirrel_data /path/to/name of file.csv
 With the management command we incorporated in our application, this command would allow you to download the dataset and study it in your free time!
 The exported data can also be reimported if necessary.

 Views:

 We have in total 4 different views in this application!
 1. A view that shows a map which displays the location of the squirrel sightings on an OpenStreets map​.
 Located at: ​/map
-        This view allows users to see squirrel locations on a map!In the codes we plotted 250 but could be changed easily
+This view allows users to see squirrel locations on a map!
+In the codes we plotted 250 but could be changed easily
-      2. A view that lists all squirrel sightings Located at: ​/sightings
+2. A view that lists all squirrel sightings
+Located at: ​/sightings
 When click into it:  /sightings/<unique-squirrel-id>
 Here when user clicks into the a squirrel, not only can she view its detailed information, but she can also edit attribute for that squirrel!
 3. A view to create a new sighting
 Located at: ​/sightings/add
 When our user spots a new squirrel, she can add her observation in here!
 4. A view with general stats about the sightings Located at: ​/sightings/stats
 Here users can see stats about the current squirrel population!

 ** Reference: Homepage template inspired by https://www.w3schools.com/w3css/w3css_templates.asp